kamranahmedse/developer-roadmap/src/data/courses/sql/chapters/introduction/lessons/types-of-queries.md

 type: lesson
 ---

-SQL (Structured Query Language) is a powerful tool for managing and manipulating data in relational databases.
-It provides a variety of query types that serve different purposes, from retrieving data to modifying database structures and more.
-There are three core types of queries in SQL:
+SQL provides a variety of query types each designed to fulfill specific tasks from retrieving data to modifying database structures and controlling access.
+These query types can be categorized into five main groups:

-1. Data Query Language (DQL)
+- Data Query Language (DQL)
-2. Data Manipulation Language (DML)
+- Data Manipulation Language (DML)
-3. Data Definition Language (DDL)
+- Data Definition Language (DDL)

-However, there are two additional types of queries that are used to manage the database itself:

-1. Data Control Language (DCL)
+- Data Control Language (DCL)
-2. Transaction Control Language (TCL)
+- Transaction Control Language (TCL)

-DCL and TCL are not covered in this course, but we will cover the other three types of queries in detail.
+While this course focuses primarily on DQL, DML, and DDL, a brief overview of DCL and TCL is given below to give you an idea of what they are.

 ## Data Query Language (DQL)

-DQL is used to retrieve data from a database, enabling users to extract meaningful information based on specific conditions.
-The most common DQL statement is the `SELECT` statement.
+DQL is used to retrieve data from a database, enabling you to extract meaningful insights based on specified conditions.
+The primary statement in DQL is `SELECT`, which allows users to fetch data from tables.

 For example, the following statement retrieves all rows from the `users` table: